When You Want More (John 6:1-15, 25-71)

 After this, Jesus crossed over the Sea of Galilee, also known as the Sea of Tiberias.
 And a huge crowd kept following him wherever he went, because they saw his miracles as he healed the sick.
 Then Jesus went up into the hills and sat down with his disciples around him.
 (It was nearly time for the annual Passover celebration.)
 Jesus soon saw a great crowd of people climbing the hill, looking for him.
 Turning to Philip, he asked, “Philip, where can we buy bread to feed all these people?”
 He was testing Philip, for he already knew what he was going to do.
 (John 6:1-6)

 If you’ve been to Israel, you might have gone to where some think this happened.
-It’s hard to picture – five thousand men, plus women and children, probably well over ten thousand – spontaneously coming to find Jesus.
+It's difficult to imagine over ten thousand people, including five thousand men, women, and children, gathering spontaneously to seek Jesus.
 It must have been staggering to watch.
 But you can’t begin to imagine the logistical problems surrounding a group of people that large.
 If you’ve ever had to plan a large event or cook for a large group, you know it just doesn’t happen by itself.
 Jesus turned to one of his disciples, Philip, who knew the area best, because he didn’t live too far away.
 It’s almost like he’s asking directions to the closest store.
 He had a deeper purpose, though.
 “He was testing Philip, for he already knew what he was going to do.”

 That last verse makes me think.
-I wonder sometimes if God isn’t trying to teach us something when we have a shortfall of time, money, or some other resource.
-When I run out of money, or last year when our church faced a deficit, I sometimes think God may be trying to get our attention to see what we’ll do, even though he already has in mind what he wants to do in the situation.
+I sometimes wonder if God isn’t trying to teach us something when we have a shortfall of time, money, or some other resource.
+When I run out of money or when our church faced a deficit last year, I wonder if God is testing our response, even though He already knows His plans.

 We tend to respond just like Philip did.
 “Philip replied, ‘It would take a small fortune to feed them!'”
 (John 6:7).
 We tend to look first to our own resources, which is fine.
 But our resources are seldom enough.
 Let’s stretch the need factor wider than providing a meal for over ten thousand, which we couldn’t pull off.
 Let’s make it more commonplace.
 We don’t have the resources for what we need – for breaking bad habits, for making our marriage what it should be, for many of the things we long for.
 A lot of us have found that our resources run out a lot sooner than we’d like them to.
 What do we do when they run out?